 According to the results of a government issued survey administered in 2019, the top five resolutions were exercising more, saving money, eating healthier food, losing weight, and reducing stress.
-You might observe that most of these have a common thread.
+You might observe that most of these have a common thread: developing healthy habits.
 With the various stressors and distractions in our daily lives, we don’t always prioritize our mental and physical health; however, it’s something of great importance to most people, as most of these are healthy resolutions.

 When deciding what changes are most likely to improve our lives, it makes sense that health would be at the forefront of our minds- especially after a pandemic.
 Unfortunately, often these resolutions get put aside over time.
 Research shows that up to 80% of resolutions are abandoned by the second week of February.
 As it turns out, there’s a crucial step that most people miss when making their resolutions.